apptainer/singularity/README.md

 used above tells Singularity to mount the image in read/write mode such that root can now make changes to the container.*

-Additionally relevent file systems on your host are automatically shared within the context of your container.
+Additionally relevant file systems on your host are automatically shared within the context of your container.
 This can be demonstrated as
 follows: